-Article 16 Organized training and research for the purpose of improving the contents and methods of classes and research guidance at the aforementioned Graduate School shall be implemented.
+Article 16 Graduate Schools must conduct organized training and research for the purpose of improving the contents and methods of coursework and research supervision.

-(Completion of Classes in Other Graduate Schools)
+(Receiving Instruction at Other Graduate Schools)

-Article 17 Should the President deem it to be of educational benefit, based upon consultation with the Graduate School concerned, students from this Graduate School may study courses in other Graduate Schools.
+Article 17 Should the President deem it to be of educational benefit, students may, upon agreement with the host institution, receive necessary instruction and enroll for coursework offered at a different graduate school.